Applications for the 2023-24 academic season will open in October, 2022.

 Percussionists and Timpanist

 The New World Symphony offers a one-year conducting fellowship to highly qualified conductors who have finished at least a bachelor’s degree and are not currently enrolled in a degree program.
 The conducting fellow works with Michael Tilson Thomas and many visiting guest conductors and leads the NWS in several of the season’s concerts and reading sessions.
-The deadline for applications for fellowships beginning in September 2022 is November 30, 2021.
+The deadline for applications for a fellowship beginning in September 2023 is November 30, 2022.
 You may apply online at https://app.getacceptd.com/nws.
 The application will consist of:

 - Three essay questions and a current resume.